Frank Zappa: Business breakups and continued touring

-Zappa Records label
+Zappa Records

 Zappa released two of his most important projects in 1979.
 The double LP Sheik Yerbouti appeared in March and was the first release on Zappa Records.
 It became the best-selling album of his career.
 The album contained the Grammy-nominated single "Dancin' Fool", which reached No. 45 on the Billboard charts.
 It also contained "Jewish Princess", which received attention when the Anti-Defamation League (ADL) attempted to prevent the song from receiving radio airplay due to its alleged antisemitic lyrics.
 Zappa vehemently denied any antisemitic sentiments, and dismissed the ADL as a "noisemaking organization that tries to apply pressure on people in order to manufacture a stereotype image of Jews that suits their idea of a good time."
 The album's commercial success was attributable in part to "Bobby Brown".
 Due to its explicit lyrics, the song did not get airplay in the U.S., but it topped the charts in several European countries where English is not the primary language.

 Joe's Garage has been described as a "bona fide masterpiece".
 The project initially had to be released in two parts due to economic conditions.
 The first was a single LP Joe's Garage Act I in September 1979, followed by a double LP Joe's Garage Acts II and III in November 1979.
 The story features singer Ike Willis as the lead character in a rock opera about the danger of political systems, the suppression of freedom of speech and music—inspired in part by the 1979 Islamic Iranian revolution that had made music illegal—and about the "strange relationship Americans have with sex and sexual frankness".
 The Act I album reached number 27 on the Billboard 200 chart.
 It contains the song "Catholic Girls" (a riposte to the controversies of "Jewish Princess") and the title track, which was also released as a single.
 The second and third acts have extended guitar improvisations, which were recorded live, then combined with studio backing tracks.
 Zappa described this process as xenochrony.
 The band included drummer Vinnie Colaiuta (with whom Zappa had a particularly strong musical rapport) Included is one of Zappa's guitar "signature pieces", "Watermelon in Easter Hay".
 In 1987, all three acts were reissued together as a 3-LP and 2-CD set.